John Sandford (novelist)

-John Sandford, born John Roswell Camp (born February 23, 1944), is an American New York Times best-selling author, novelist, a former journalist and recipient of the Pulitzer Prize.
+John Sandford, pseudonym of John Roswell Camp (born February 23, 1944), is an American New York Times best-selling author, novelist, former journalist, and recipient of the Pulitzer Prize.

 Early life

 Camp was born in Cedar Rapids, Iowa, the son of Anne Agnes (Barron) and Roswell Sandford Camp.
-His mother's family was German and Lithuanian.
+He graduated from Cedar Rapids Washington High School in 1962.
 He received a bachelor's degree in American history and literature and a master's in journalism, both from the University of Iowa.

+Career

 From 1971 to 1978, Camp wrote for The Miami Herald.
-In 1978, he moved to Minneapolis and started writing for The Saint Paul Pioneer Press as a features reporter; in 1980 he became a daily columnist.
+In 1978, he moved to Saint Paul, Minnesota and started writing for The Saint Paul Pioneer Press as a general assignment reporter; in 1980 he became a daily columnist.
 That year, he was a Pulitzer finalist for a series of stories on Native American culture.
-In 1985, during the Midwest farm crisis, he wrote a series entitled "Life on the Land: an American farm family," which followed a typical southwest Minnesota farm family through the course of a full year.
+In 1985, during the Midwest farm crisis, he wrote a series titled "Life on the Land: an American Farm Family," which followed a typical southwest Minnesota farm family through the course of a full year.
 For that work, he won the annual Pulitzer Prize for Feature Writing and the American Society of Newspaper Editors award for Non-Deadline Feature Writing.
-He worked part-time at the Pioneer Press in 1989 and left the next year.
+While working at the Pioneer Press, he wrote two non-fiction books, "The Eye and the Heart: The Watercolors of John Stuart Ingle" and "Plastic Surgery: The Kindest Cut," with University of Minnesota surgeon Bruce Cunningham.
+He worked part-time at the Pioneer Press in 1989 and left the following year.